 September 9, 1895 – Service begins on the new spur line of the Southern Pacific Railroad through Covina.
 (Today's Metrolink right-of-way.)

 October 10, 1895 – The town's first bank opens: a Covina branch of the Azusa Valley Bank.

 October 14, 1895 – The Covina Citrus Association is incorporated.

 December, 1895 – The Houser Bros. packing house – Covina's first large-scale citrus processing operation – is erected alongside the new Southern Pacific rail line.

 1896 – The Covina City School District is formed.

-1897 – The Chapman-Workman Building goes up at the northwest corner of Citrus and Badillo.
+1897 – The Chapman-Workman Building goes up at the northwest corner of Citrus Avenue and Badillo Street.